 hormones to create the complex, yet simple-seeming pattern that we call sleep.
 It’s crazy to think that so many things go into creating a good night’s rest, and often we don’t realize this complex dance until night after night of shitty sleep leads us down the rabbit hole of nutrition, genes and health research :)

-This may seem like a lot of bases to cover, but they are all part of The Everyday Basics you should be using on a daily basis anyway.
+This may seem like a lot of bases to cover, but they are all part of The 5 Pillars of Optimal Health you should be using on a daily basis anyway.
 The point of illustrating them here is to give you an appreciation of not just how many things can go wrong, but why being comprehensive in your nutrition is so important.

 Everything is related to everything, and if you want to have insurance against fluctuations or future problems, then you have to cover every base possible.